Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 To avoid any delay in your application, it is essential to fill in each part of your form correctly.
 When completing your documents, you should keep in mind the following:

-When submitting your application, you must ensure that you send only your original documents.
+A key step of applying for a British passport is submitting supporting documents.
+You must ensure that you send only your original documents.
 Photocopies are not accepted, but you can get an official copy of the evidence that you are not able to gather.

 The following are the documents required to apply for your first British passport: